Average global temperature rises cannot go above 2°C.

 Find your national emission and extraction numbers here.

 The climate crisis is a systemic crisis, it needs a systemic solution: laws.
 Laws that are realistic and fair.

-As a symbol of the change that is urgently required, we picked “Cut 11%”.
-This is because, on average, the Very Highly Developed Nations need to reduce their emissions by 11% per year, starting immediately.
+On average, the Very Highly Developed Nations need to reduce their emissions by 11% per year, starting immediately.
 They are the biggest emitters, the wealthiest and healthiest, and have the resources to get us all onto the right path.

 What about 1.5°C?

 Scientists have warned have us about the dangers of going over 1°C. However, we have already passed that threshold.